Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Discussion

+The case of isosceles SKL with $J_{\alpha\beta}\neq J_{\alpha\alpha}$ corresponds to Na$_6$Cu$_7$BiO$_4$(PO$_4$)$_4$Cl$_3$ which, however, shows neither a singlet-triplet gap nor a phase transition to ferrimagnetic state down to ultralow temperatures \cite{ref27}.
 The magnetic phase diagram of SKL magnet with three nonequivalent exchange interactions has been analyzed also \cite{ref16}.
-Depending on ratios of these three exchanges numerous ground states were predicted including classical spin liquid, N\'{e}el order and up-up-down configuration.
+Depending on ratios of these three exchanges numerous ground states were predicted including spin liquid, N\'{e}el order and up-up-down configuration.
 The case of $J_{\alpha\alpha}\neq J_{\alpha\beta'}\neq J_{\alpha\beta''}$ corresponds to KCu$_6$AlBiO$_4$(SO$_4$)$_5$Cl which shows properties of gapless spin liquid down to ultralow temperatures \cite{ref25}.
-Judging from the angles and distances of the exchange interaction paths, nabokoite also can be characterized by three nonequivalent $J$'s.
-The magnetic subsystem of \nabok{} is represented by isolated Cu2 ions and buckled SKL layers composed by Cu1 and Cu3 ions.
-This lattice is the heavily distorted one with three inequivalent distances $(\alpha-\alpha) = 3.2943$~\AA{}, $(\alpha-\beta)' = 3.1022$~\AA{} and $(\alpha-\beta)'' = 3.4532$~\AA{}, which correspond to exchange interaction pathways $J$, $J'$ and $J''$, as shown in Fig.~\ref{fig:fig9-skl}.
-Due to presumably antiferroelectric distortion at $\Tafe=25.4$~K these distances may change.

-The position of the broad hump on $\Cp(T)$ dependence is the measure of leading exchange interaction parameter in the system (cf. the $\chi(T)$ curve).
-Recently, it has been shown by the finite temperature Lanczos method that the main maximum in $\Cp(T)$ is located at $T\sim 0.67 J$ \cite{ref4} to be compared with earlier estimation $T\sim 0.85 J$ \cite{ref7}.
-This feature, however, cannot be picked out in $\Cp(T)$ curve due to prevailing phonon contribution at elevated temperatures.
-The peak in specific heat at $\Tpeak = 5.7$~K can be attributed to the low-lying singlet excitations within the spin gap which explains its robustness with respect to magnetic field \cite{ref4}.